↑

 slices of smoked venison

-How I smoked the venison roast using a Masterbuilt Gravity smoker
+How I smoked the venison roast using a Masterbuilt Gravity Smoker

-I prepped the 2-pound venison roast by allowing it to come to room temperature for 45-minutes, then applied a mushroom umami rub.
+I prepped the 2-pound venison roast by allowing it to come to room temperature for 45 minutes, then applied a mushroom umami rub.

 I placed the roast into an aluminum pan.
-Using my Masterbuilt Gravity Series™ 800, I adjusted the temperature to 190°F, filled the hopper with lump charcoal, and placed 5-6 large chunks of cherry wood (applewood works well too) into the ash pin.
+Using my Masterbuilt Gravity Series™ 800, I adjusted the temperature to 190°F, filled the hopper with lump charcoal, and placed 5-6 large chunks of cherry wood (applewood works well too) into the ash pan.

 When the temperature reached 190°F, I placed the meat into the center of the grill and inserted the meat probe into the thickest part of the roast.